matandomuertos/koko/README.md

 ## Known issues
 - Traefik takes a while to validate all the certs and, sometimes, it leaves unneeded entries in the Godaddy DNS config
-- Traefik shows an error (in debug mode) with `uk.wyppu.com` even if it's not configured